 Hawkins in the African American vernacular is a word for a cold malevolent wind.

 Canada.
 Hawkins in Canada may be of American, English, or even of Irish origin.
-There were

-who arrived with his wife Ann from Sussex in 1848.
+Another early Hawkins settler was William Hawkins who arrived with his wife Ann from Sussex in 1848.
 They headed out to farm at Wollombi in the Hunter valley.

 The Hawkins of Nash Court.
 In the reign of Edward III Andrew Hawkins married an heiress, Joan de